-The Friends of Ridgefield are rejuvenating their Community Nature support journey with the first step of funding a highly sought-after aspect of the new Nature Center, a Nature Play Space.
+The Friends of Ridgefield are focusing on installing a highly sought-after aspect of the new Community Nature Center, a Nature Exploration Area.

 Several focus groups conducted between the Friends and the USFWS reported a need for a space at the Refuge that is outside, where students, families, and people of all ages and abilities can literally step into nature in a safe, non-threatening way, and in a way that is not disruptive to the wildlife refuge itself.

 Thanks to the Keller Foundation, and a generous grant for $100,000, we are almost the whole way to funding this aspect of the nature center!
-Part of the grant, $25,000, will be rewarded to us when we can provide a match from you, our supporters.
+Part of the grant, $25,000, was rewarded to us when provide a match from you, our supporters!
+Thanks to the many!

-You can donate or become a member, and your contributions can directly support that match goal, and give us that last push over the finish line for the Nature Play Space.
+You can still donate or become a member, and your contributions help support the rest of the funding needed to complete the planned installments, and give us that last push over the finish line for the Nature Exploration Area.

-What is a Nature Play area, and why do we want one?
+What is a Nature Exploration Area, and why do we want one?

 Community Focus Groups reported the need for an area where families and children can interact more with nature, and orient themselves to the outdoors in a less overwhelming way.
 There are a lot of places on the Refuge where we need to be quiet and not disturb the environment, but this place would offer the opportunities for small samples of nature and what it can offer everyone, of every ability, age, and background.

-Projects like the Nature Play area are part of the USFWS Standards of Excellence, which include:
+Projects like the Nature Exploration Area are part of the USFWS Standards of Excellence, which include:

-The Children & Nature Network made a great video about Nature Play areas, and what they can include, and how the impacts reach farther than the physical location of the play area.
+The Children & Nature Network made a great video about Nature Exploration Areas, and what they can include, and how the impacts reach farther than the physical location of the play area.

 Basic concept designs include: